PanGalacticTech/ISOpower/Documentation/[4]component_selection.md

-# Component Selection - [Project Title]
+# Component Selection & PCB Specification - [Project Title]

+_A form to document and record specific part selections and PCB specifications for use during the PCB layout, and with PCB fabrication services like JLC PCB._

+## PCB Layout Process

+1. Verify schematic is correct.
+2. Use Reference Designator tool to assign parts numbers to schematic symbols.
+3. Perform Electrical Rules Check - NOTE: There will always be some errors & warnings that are unable to be cleared, this is not a problem as long as each one can be justified for your use case.
+4. Assign footprints, use specified parts & JLCpcb parts library to cross check selected components against suitable item in parts libary.
+This will ensure that selected part is attainable and cost effective before moving onto layout.
+5. Define net classes in Eschema using [File] > [Schematic Setup] > {Project} -> [Net Classes].
+See [Net Classes]() below.
+	- Note: This is only viewable on the schematic for now.
+Dont Change line thickness, but different colours can be used to make sure net classes are being assigned correctly.
+	- When we move into PCB layout we can define the thickness required for each net class.
+6. Open PCB in board editor.

+## Component Selections Notes -

-_A form to document and record specific part selections for use with PCB fabrication services like JLC PCB.
-This document should be filled in alongside assigning footprints in eschema, to ensure that the correct footprints have been selected before moving to PCB layout._
+_This document should be filled in alongside assigning footprints in eschema, to ensure that the correct footprints have been selected before moving to PCB layout.
+At this stage of the design process, it is important to consider fabrication and start colating information that will be required by the fabrication house._

-## Component Selections Notes

 1. Check advantages of TH or SMD electrolytic capacitors - speccing SMD parts for now.